adedomin/CSC385-Documents/SDD/sections/2/0-title.md

 The following definitions may be strewn across the document.

   * 2.1.
 DAO: Data Access Object.
-An object pattern that abstracts database calls so that other databases could be used without chaning other code.
+An object pattern that abstracts database calls so that other databases could be used without changing other code.
   * 2.2.
 MVC: Model View Control, Design pattern that allows for object abstraction
   * 2.3.
 Node.js: Javascript for backend servers.
   * 2.4. express.js: a Node.js framework to simplify the creation of HTTP driven web applications.